Frequently Asked Questions

 -

-Incentive Options 1 & 2: There are not any test events.
+Participation Options 1 & 2: There are notest events.

-Incentive Option 3: In the absence of a full duration day-ahead storage VPP event during a participation month, a storage VPP aggregator must define a full-duration test event per aggregation to substantiate its demonstrated capacity value.
+In the absence of a full duration day-ahead storage VPP event during a participation month, a storage VPP aggregator must define a full-duration test event per aggregation to substantiate its demonstrated capacity value.
 The VPP aggregator must communicate test event details such as date, start time, and end time to the CEC in their claim submission.
-The test hours must occur during hours with the highest consecutive local marginal prices (LMPs) within the program hours and last for the duration of the capacity commitment.
-VPP aggregators must notify the CEC of test events no later than 3:00 p.m. on the day preceding the planned test event.
+The test hours must occur during hours with the highest consecutive hourly price within the program hours and last for the duration of the capacity commitment.
+VPP aggregators must notify the CEC of planned test events no later than 3:00 p.m. on the day preceding the planned test event.
 The storage VPP aggregator must provide the CEC with the hours of the planned test event, the UDC service territory, and nominated duration of the storage VPP(s) that will participate in the test event.

 Test events may coincide with a shorter duration price-triggered storage VPP event.
-If all storage VPP events called during a month are shorter than the resource duration of a VPP, a provider may extendan event with test hours to reach the VPP’s full resource duration.
+If all storage VPP events called during a month are shorter than the discharge duration of a VPP aggregation, a provider may extend an event with test hours to reach the aggregation’s full discharge duration.
 In this case, both day-ahead event hours and test hours will be used in the capacity calculation.
-A storage VPP aggregator may conduct multiple test events per month per aggregation, but only the most recent test event will be used in the calculation of demonstrated capacity for that month.
-Test events included in the demonstrated capacity calculation count towards the maximum number of events.

 -

-Incentive Options 1, 3 & 4: DSGS Providers enrolled in Incentive Options 1, 3 and 4 and directly enrolled participants enrolled in Incentive Option 1 receive event notifications via email and if they choose, text (SMS), OpenADR, and/or Olivine’s Dispatch API.
-Incentive Option 1 Providers and direct participants will be notified shortly after the applicable balancing authority issues an Energy Emergency Alert (EEA) notice.
+Participation Options 3 & 4: DSGS Providers enrolled in Participation Options 3 and 4 receive event notifications via email and if they choose, text (SMS), OpenADR, and/or Olivine’s Dispatch API Providers and direct participants will be notified shortly after the applicable balancing authority issues an Energy Emergency Alert (EEA) notice.

 -